un1t/django-resized/README.rst

 - **crop** - resize and crop. ['top', 'left'] - top left corner, ['middle', 'center'] is center cropping, ['bottom', 'right'] - crop right bottom corner.
 - **quality** - quality of resized image 1..100
 - **keep_meta** - keep EXIF and other meta data, default True
+- **force_format** - force the format of the resized image, available format are the one supported by `pillow <http://pillow.readthedocs.io/en/3.4.x/handbook/image-file-formats.html>`_, default None

 How to run tests